wickett/continuous-delivery-class/README.md

 * Install rice: `go get github.com/GeertJohan/go.rice/rice`
 * Optional, if you are interested in using vim like I do in the video, check out https://github.com/wickett/wickett-vim

 This video assumes you setup a github account and added appropriate keys.
 When you do the git clone of https://github.com/wickett/word-cloud-generator it is important to put that in $GOPATH/src/github.com/wickett/word-cloud-generator

+## CI in Action with Jenkins And Following

+You will want to run this for all the labs that use the actual build pipeline.

+### To run jenkins, nexus, and the test fixture containers

+Run

+`docker-compose up --build -d`

+and it will build and run the jenkins and nexus and test_fixture containers and hook them up together.
+Jenkins will be available on localhost:8080 (user/pass admin/theagileadmin) and Nexus on localhost:8081 (user/pass admin/admin123).

+Run a build of word-cloud-generator in jenkins and watch it build, unit test, package, and show up in nexus in cd_class/word-cloud-generator.

+### Turning it all off
+To stop all the containers and delete them and the volumes,

+`docker-compose down -v`

 ## Unit Testing in Action
 * Install homebrew from https://brew.sh